ronaldl29/public-domain-recipes/content/_index.md

 ## How to add a recipe

-New recipes can be submitted [on Github](https://github.com/ronaldlong46/public-domain-recipes).
+New recipes can be submitted on [Github](https://github.com/ronaldlong46/public-domain-recipes) or on [Codeberg](https://codeberg.org/ronaldl29/public-domain-recipes).